Vermont Tint Law

 Some of the other tint rules that are important to know include:

-• The state does not restrict the use of any tint colors.
+- Vermont does not restrict the use of any particular tint colors

-• The tint law in Vermont does not require a sticker to identify legal tinting.
+- The tint law in this state does not require any sort of official sticker

-• The state allows medical exemptions for the use of a darker tint.
+- The state allows medical exemptions for the use of darker tints

 State of Vermont Info